smcasillas1/Capstone/README.md

   - Questions I would like to answer with my analysis:

-      1. What are the major types of crime that occurs in Ohio state by City/County?
+      1. What are the major types of crime that occurs in Ohio by City/County?
       2. Are there certain types of crimes that are more common in small, medium, and large cities?
       3. What is the year-over-year trend of crime throughout Ohio?
       4. Are there any surprises from the crime datasets?